rhythmx/qemuonrails/README.md

 The `demo.sh` example downloads an Arch Linux installation cd and boots it with basic disk and networking.

-Just run `sudo ./demo.sh create` like so:
+Just run the `start` command like so, it'll format the disk and download the installer automatically:

 ```
 [sean@kor] $ sudo ./demo.sh start